Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?: Introduction

 \section{Introduction}

-Understanding the physics of transport processes in the hot, dilute ICM of galaxy clusters represents an ongoing theoretical challenge.
+Understanding the physics of transport processes in the hot dilute intracluster medium (ICM) of galaxy clusters is an ongoing theoretical challenge.
 This has important implications for the properties of turbulence and the feedback processes \citep[including from active galactic nuclei,][]{Balbus2008a,Sharma2009b,Reynolds2015a,Yang2016a}.
-One major complication arises from the fact that high-$\beta$, weakly-collisional plasmas are susceptible to kinetic microinstabilities that grow on scales observationally unresolved \citep{Schekochihin2006a,Kunz2014a}.
-These instabilities can significantly alter particle motions, affecting thermal transport \citep{Riquelme2016,Komarov2016a,Komarov2018}, plasma viscosity \citep{Zhuravleva2019}, particle acceleration \citep{Sironi2015b} and magnetic field amplification \citep{St-Onge2020a}.
+One major complication arises from the fact that high-$\beta$, weakly collisional plasmas are susceptible to kinetic microinstabilities that grow on scales observationally unresolved \citep{Schekochihin2006,Kunz2014}.
+These instabilities can significantly alter particle motions and can affect thermal transport \citep{Riquelme2016,Komarov2016,Komarov2018}, plasma viscosity \citep{Zhuravleva2019}, particle acceleration \citep{Sironi2015b}, and magnetic field amplification \citep{St-Onge2020}.
 In the presence of a heat flux (generated, e.g., by a temperature gradient), the whistler instability grows and saturates by regulating the scattering of electrons via magnetic fluctuations, reducing their speed along magnetic field lines to values well below the thermal velocity \citep{Levinson1992,Pistinner1998}.
-As a result, the heat flux can be significantly suppressed below the collisional (Spitzer) value, depending on the plasma $\beta$ \citep{Riquelme2016,Roberg-Clark2016,Roberg-Clark2018b,Komarov2018,Drake2021}.
-Possible consequences of this suppression are far-reaching, and include modifications to the Field length \citep{Drake2021}, and inhibition of plasma instabilities that rely on efficient thermal conduction along magnetic fields, such as the MTI (\citealt{Balbus2000,Kunz2011}).
+As a result the heat flux can be significantly suppressed below the collisional (Spitzer) value, depending on the plasma $\beta$ \citep{Riquelme2016,Roberg-Clark2016,Roberg-Clark2018,Komarov2018,Drake2021}.
+Possible consequences of this suppression are far-reaching, and include modifications to the Field length \citep{Drake2021} and inhibition of plasma instabilities that rely on efficient thermal conduction along magnetic fields, such as the magnetothermal instability \citep[MTI,][]{Balbus2000,Kunz2011}.
 This instability may be active in the periphery of galaxy clusters and may contribute to the observed levels of turbulence \citep{Parrish2007,McCourt2011}.